 Shingles and its symptoms typically get better over time.
-Medicine may be given to reduce pain.
-Antiviral medicines, like acyclovir , may be given to help the symptoms go away faster.
+Antiviral medications may be given to help the symptoms go away faster.

 Possible complications include long-term nerve pain.
-Other complications are lesson common, but serious, such as blindness, deafness, paralysis of the face, and death.
+Other complications are lesson common, but serious, such as blindness, deafness, brain inflammation, and death.

 You should not get the vaccine if you:

 You cannot get shingles if you have never had chickenpox.
 However, you may get a severe case of chickenpox.
 If you had chickenpox, you are at risk for shingles.
-This is because the virus stays in your body.
 Getting the vaccine can reduce your risk.

 WHERE CAN I GET MORE INFORMATION?